vergissberlin/phart/README.md

 # PhArt – The Photo Art App

+## Hardware

+1. Raspberry PI (min b+)
+2. 3 9g servos
+3. 3d printer with filament
+4. Wires
+5. A pen
+6. 3 * 3.3v LED
+7. 3 * 200ohm resitors
+8. RaspberryPI camera module

+## Process

+When you have finished assembling the hardware, you can start the machine, and if everything is in order, the following will happen:

+1. **Photo**
+   1. Pulse() RED light
+   2. Blink flash light 3 times short
-1. Takes a photo
+   3. Take a photo with long flash light
+   4. Turn off flash light
+   5. Solid RED light
+2. **Converting**
+   1. Pulse() YELLOW light
-2. Converts it into paths
+   2. Convert it into paths
+   3. Solid YELLOW light
+3. **Draw it**
+   1. Pulse() GREEN light
-3. Draw it with a plotter
+   2. Draw it with the plotter
+   3. Solid GREEN light

 ## Installation